fabiojose/klay/README.md

-# Klay
+# 🕹️ Klay

 Play with Apache Kafka®.
-Good for proof-of-concept and labs.
+Good for proof-of-concept, labs, fast development and study.

-- run Kafka Streams with steps written in Groovy
+- run Kafka Streams with steps written in Groovy or Java
+  - 😃 with live (hot) reloading
 - Rest API to interact with state stores and streams
-- start Apache Kafka® server
+- start an Apache Kafka® embedded

 ## Kafka Streams

-Run Kafka Streams applications with the easiness and flexibility of Groovy scripting.
+Run Kafka Streams applications with the easiness and flexibility of scripting.

 Default imports: